8 Easy Ways To Keep Ticks Off Of Your Dachshund

 Peroxide is recommended for tick bites because the oxygen it contains destroys the Lyme Disease bacteria.
 Lastly, apply an antibiotic ointment to the wound and disinfect your tweezers or tick removal tool with isopropyl alcohol.

-Tick Removers That Really Work
+Best Tick Removers

 Honestly, pulling a tick out of my dog’s skin using tweezers makes a mess.
 It always ends up leaving the tick head imbedded in my doxie’s skin – which can lead to an infection.